• Why do 98% of Japanese Chefs Use Knives from Sakai City?

 • In the world of knife-making, there are two distinct approaches: division of labor and integrated production.
 Each has its own appeal, but the division of labor, in particular, harnesses the expertise and passion of specialized craftsmen to create truly traditional and unique products.
 With each stage of production meticulously handled by different skilled artisans, knives made through division of labor stand out in terms of quality and finish, offering a special allure that is unmatched.
 Owning such a knife allows you to experience the essence of Japanese tradition and craftsmanship.

-• Reason 2: History and Tradition of Sakai Kitchen Knives
+• Reason 2: All Stages of Sakai City’s Japanese Knives Are Crafted by Hand

 Sakai_s_Declining_Japanese_Knife_Craftsmen